hddgpp/javascript-amazon/README.md

 Add/remove products from cart

-View total cart quantity in header
+View total cart quantity in the header

 Checkout page with full summary and delete functionality

-Cart saved in localStorage (persists between sessions)
+Cart saved in localStorage

 Logic implemented with Promises and fetch API